-Table 4: Responsibilities associated with each role Litigants 1 Lawyers/ They must maintain adequate safeguards of all PD/SPD Advocates They must maintain adequate sateguards of an TD/STD Witnesses They must sign an understating not to use or displace any DD/SDD they may have access due to their participation in the case They must sign an undertaking not to use or disclose any PD/SPD they may have access due to their participation in the case.
-Investigation Investigation agency/ law enforcement/ court appointed officers must not disclose or use for any purpose, any PD/SPD they have agencies/ access to due to participation in a case. law enforcement/ court- appointed officers Prison Judicial data containing PD/SPD held by prisons with the court's permission must not be used for any purpose other than their officials mandate and must not be disclosed.
+LITIGANTS Parties should not volunteer PD/SPD about themselves or if not necessary to defend themselves/their claim effectively.
+LAWYERS/ADVOCATES They must maintain adequate safeguards of all PD/SPD WITNESSES They must sign an undertaking not to use or disclose any PD/SPD they may have access due to their participation in the case.
+INVESTIGATION AGENCIES/ LAW ENFORCEMENT/ COURT-APPOINTED OFFICERS Investigation agency/ law enforcement/ court appointed officers must not disclose or use for any purpose, any PD/SPD they have access to due to participation in a case.
+PRISON OFFICIALS Judicial data containing PD/SPD held by prisons with the court's permission must not be used for any purpose other than their mandate and must not be disclosed.
 If the government/ law enforcement or investigation agencies request access, prison officers should redirect requests to court.
-General Must comply with all conditions of bulk access, current laws, rules and policies governing the judicial data and information, Public privacy, and confidentiality of the data and information provided to it Judges While writing judgements, the judge should omit PD/SPD unless relevant for understanding the reasoning for the decision.
-They exercising should tag all PD/SPD in the judgment for redaction/ anonymisation before granting access to records.
-When requests are made judicial to the bench seeking PD/SPD about the participants not mandated to be disclosed under the law, the judge must assess relevance functions to the decision before deciding whether or not to grant access.